yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/use-component.md

-# Create and use component script
+# Creating and using component script

-## Create component script
+## Creating component script

 In Cocos Creator, script is also a part of the asset.
 You can add and select JavaScript or CoffeeScript to creat a component script by clicking the "create" button in the asset editor.
 By this time, you will get a new script in your asset editor: